Neon-Nomad/amunet_phone_center/README.md

 All tenant-specific endpoints require the `x-tenant-id` header.

+## Stripe Webhooks

+- `/api/billing/webhook` receives Stripe `customer.subscription.*` events and relies on `fastify-raw-body` so the raw payload can be passed to `Stripe.webhooks.constructEvent`.
+- Set `STRIPE_WEBHOOK_SECRET` to the Signing Secret provided in the Stripe dashboard.
+Stripe CLI (`stripe listen --forward-to`) is helpful for asserting the endpoint and signature.
+- The handler updates the Prisma `Subscription` status and `stripeSubId` so the dashboard reflects Stripe’s source of truth and you can reconcile failed renewal states.
+- Monitor webhook health through Stripe’s Webhook dashboard (Notifications → Webhooks) and add alerts around failed deliveries so retries receive human follow-up; logging unsuccessful verifications (e.g., invalid signatures) into your observability stack helps with long-term tracking.

 ## Frontend Overview

 - Premium landing page with sticky navigation, hero parallax, feature carousel, pricing tiers, onboarding timeline, and